-While Congress appropriated \$8 million for these programs in FY 2021, our nation's law enforcement need much more than this.
+While Congress appropriated \$10 million for these programs in FY 2023, our nation's law enforcement need much more than this.
 Significant funding is needed for the establishment and expansion of confidential peer counseling services in order to adequately meet the demand for officer peer mentoring programs in cities and states across the country.

-NAPO is proud to have supported the Law Enforcement Mental Health and Wellness Act and the STOIC Act and we will continue working to ensure full and robust funding for peer mentoring programs and mental health services for all officers.
+NAPO will continue working to ensure full and robust funding for peer mentoring programs and mental health services for all officers.
 Further, NAPO supports legislation to make all communications made by officers to crisis counseling services (including peer services), and all records related to the communications, confidential.